 If you click on this link it will take you to the Oxford Owl website.
 It links to the phonics page and has some useful videos about reading.
 The video 'How to Say Sounds' will help you with how to pronounce each letter of the alphabet correctly.

 If you need any support or advice, for your child or yourself, please email me at firstname.lastname@example.org.
 Alternatively, if you leave a message with our school office, I can give you a call back ASAP.

 Click on the Tiny Happy People link below to take you to their tips and advice, including how to keep active, how to enjoy the outdoors and ways to stay happy and calm at home:

 Are you having trouble getting your child into a good bedtime routine?
 Does your child wake through the night and need help to drift back off?
 Click on the link below for lots of useful information.

-Click on the image below to go to the Language for Life Website.
-It has lots of tips and advice on how to develop your child's language and communication skills.
+This site has lots of tips and advice on how to develop your child's language and communication skills.

 The Hanen Centre specialise in developing children's language and communication.
 Click on the link below to a useful article about how to help your child with their speaking skills: